okuoku/ninja/HACKING.rst

             - 'KDevelop3 - Ninja'
             - 'CodeBlocks - Ninja'

-Or you may always use a Makefile "stub" and import your project as a Makefile based project.
+Or you may always use a Makefile "stub" and import your project as a **Makefile based project**.
 Use a Makefile like this:

 .. include:: .Makefile
              :literal: